 Students who test at the 202 level or above are required to complete only one course at that level to qualify for the B. A. With the consent of the instructor, students may elect to take a course at a higher level than the indicated placement level.
 Native and near native speakers of languages offered by the department are placed individually on the basis of the level of language competence in their native language.

-- Summer Orientation students who are interested in taking a World Language and Cultures course in the fall will need to take a placement test by Monday, June 8.
-The test will be available starting Monday, June 1.
+Summer Orientation students who are interested in taking a World Language and Cultures course in the fall will need to take a placement test and speak with someone from the department before they can register for fall classes.

-- Students coming to orientation who want to take the assessment may do so by clicking on the “Placement Exam” red box at the bottom of this page.
+- Students ready to take the assessment may do so by clicking on the “Placement Exam” red box at the bottom of this page.
 This will direct you to the “Create Account” page where you will need to enter a password to create an account.
 You will need to enter your six digit ID number which you should have received in your admission materials.
 If you are uncertain of this, please contact your admission counselor or contact Undergraduate Admission at email@example.com.